-If your pet gets used to having constant access to you during the holidays, they could end up with a nasty case of separation anxiety when your routine returns to normal, Westcott says.
-Characterized by destructive chewing and clawing, potty accidents, whining and howling, separation anxiety can be miserable for both pet and parent.
-That’s why, Westcott says, “Even if the puppy parent is home from work for the holidays, she still needs to keep her puppy on a schedule that will prepare her for January.”
+Remember, if your pet gets used to having constant access to you during the holidays, when things return to normal, they could end up with separation anxiety, characterized by destructive chewing, clawing, potty accidents, whining and howling.
+That’s why, Westcott says, “even if you’re home from work, you still need to keep your puppy on a schedule that will prepare them for January.”

-Even if you’re keeping gatherings small this year, the excitement of new people can alter your pup’s behavior—which isn’t always a good thing.
-So start etiquette training at least a few weeks before your puppy’s first Christmas, and enforce your house rules from the moment a guest walks through the door, Westcott says.
+The adventure of meeting new people can alter your pup’s conduct, so start etiquette training several weeks before your dog’s first Christmas, and enforce your rules the moment a guest walks in, Westcott says.

-“Door manners and polite greetings are all-important,” Westcott says.
-“That way when guests visit, the puppy will have practiced polite door manners and will not jump on them.”
+“Teaching door manners and polite greetings are important,” Westcott says.
+“Then when people visit, the puppy will have practiced and won’t jump on them.”

-If you’re going to be on the road for your puppy’s first Christmas, plan ahead to make sure the holiday adventure will be fun and safe.
-Don’t forget to pack dog toys, treats and your puppy’s crate, Dr. Loenser and Westcott say—that’ll help them be a good guest over the holidays and can provide a positive distraction from holiday treats and decor.
+If you’re going to be on the road for your dog’s first Christmas, plan ahead to make sure the holiday adventure will be fun and safe.
+Don’t forget to pack dog toys, treats, and your puppy’s crate, Dr. Loenser and Westcott say, that’ll help them be a good guest over the holidays and can provide a positive distraction from holiday treats and home décor.

-For humans, Christmas is full of delicious treats.
-But for dogs, it’s best to avoid most holiday goodies, which can cause anything from stomach upset to poisoning.
+One of our favorite holiday traditions is eating all the delicious seasonal treats.
+But many of those goodies are off-limits for pups, because they can cause anything from stomach upset to poisoning.
 Be sure to keep your puppy away from these common holiday foods, which can cause serious medical issues, Dr. Loenser says:

 - Sugar-free candy